alexeagleson/template-indexeddb/README.md

 The concept is exactly the same for computers.
 When looking at a huge database, without any index, your search will start at the very beginning and look at absolutely everything until it finds what it's looking for.
 Adding an _index_ will create a structure in memory that makes those lookups faster and easier.
 An index takes up space in memory, so they are often considered to be a tradeoff of space vs. speed.
 In most cases, that tradeoff is well worth it.

 The most common use of an index in a database is on the _primary key_ which is something unique (like an ID number) about the item stored in your database.
 For cars it might be the VIN, for books the ISBN, etc, etc.

+### Transaction

+A _transaction_ in database context is an operation or multiple operations that must all run successfully, otherwise none of them will be run at all.

+To understand why transactions are necessary, the most common example is transferring money between accounts in a bank database.
+A transfer operation includes both `remove money` from one account and `add money` to another.
+If the `add money` operation fails for any reason, you also need the `remove money` operation to fail as well, otherwise you would end up with a pretty nasty scenario where the money is simply "gone".

+### Cursor

+A _cursor_ represents your current position when viewing the data in your database.
+Cursors in IndexedDB can be used on entire object stores or even indexes that have been limited to a certain type of documents.
+They offer the ability to iterate from one document to the next within the database rather than having to query all the data and store it in memory on the client application (in this case, our Javascript program).

 ## How to use IndexedDB